potatokingz/SimpleCMD/README.md

 # SimpleCMD

 SimpleCMD is a command-line interface (CLI) tool written in Python.
 It emulates basic commands of the Windows Command Prompt (CMD), with a simple and user-friendly design.
 It supports commands for file management, system info, network diagnostics, and Python script execution.
 It also includes colorful output using `colorama` for better readability.
+Download CMD.exe from below if you have issues with python :3 This Project Is In Alpha expect little bugs!

 ## Features